DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 [⬆️ Top](#sample-questions)

 ### 17. Read/Write/Storage - Administrator Exam
-What is a valid statement about a coordinator node handling a query at consistency level ``CL_THREE``?
+What is a valid statement about a coordinator node handling a query at consistency level ``THREE``?

 **A.** The coordinator node sends a direct read request to all replicas.